What is the Mission of LifeNet4Families?

 LifeNet4Families works to ensure that individuals and families residing in Broward County and facing hardships are able to obtain food and other basic necessities.
 While reducing hunger is the primary goal of the organization, LifeNet4Families works to help clients regain or maintain stability by providing clients with access to on-site shower facilities, haircuts, clothing, on-site nurse,referrals,case management, rapid HIV testing,public benefits screening,emergency financial assistance, mailing address usage, and mail retrieval services.

 On an average day, 250 people—men, women, and children, are provided with a hot meal.
 Each year, LifeNet4Families provides more than 5,000 hours of case management services, responds to more than 30,000 phone inquiries, receives, and distributes mail—including social security, disability and veterans' checks, to hundreds of homeless clients who are without a permanent address.
-In addition to processing more than 4,000 families food stamp application SNAP partner.
-(Fix this last sentence)
+In addition to all of this, LifeNet4Families has also helped process more than 4,000 families into the Florida SNAP Program, more commonly know as food stamps.

 Does LifeNet4Families have any religious or political affiliations?